Skip to main content

 What is a Default Theme?

-Once you confirm your Default Theme, you can adjust it in more detail on the Styling page and create more Themes to set the style for any Experience you create in Chameleon.
+Once you confirm your Default Theme, you can adjust it in more detail on the Styling page under Themes, as well as create more Themes.

 Creating and Managing Multiple Themes